Extraordinary Abilities in Fields Such as Business, Athletics, Education, and Science

 *They are not too much of the same, so it is best to follow the links to look at each criterion break down one by one.
 When there are similarities, you are going to see a little repetition.

 The following is a list of available documents that you may include in the O1A visa petition.
-The list is not complete, and exact details relating to your application should be discussed with an attorney.
+The list is not complete, and you should discuss exact details relating to your application with an attorney.
 Additional documents may be necessary depending on the specific case.

 - Copy of Passport I.D.
 Page;

 - Copy of U.S. Visa I.D.
 Page (if applicable);

 - Copy of I-94 Arrival/Departure Record (if applicable);

 - Original I-20’s or DS-2019’s for F1, M1, and J1 visa holders (if applicable):